 With Python 3 being the future of Python while Python 2 is still in active use, it is good to have your project available for both major releases of Python.
 This guide is meant to help you choose which strategy works best for your project to support both Python 2 & 3 along with how to execute that strategy.
-If you are looking to port an extension module instead of pure Python code, please see Porting Extension Modules to 3.0 (in).
+If you are looking to port an extension module instead of pure Python code, please see cporting-howto.